just-paja/fudjan/README.md

 ## Installation

-1. Unpack the friendly package
+1. [Download](http://github.com/just-paja/pwf/downloads) and unpack the friendly package
 2. Ensure, that the following directories and all files included are writable for web server
 	- etc
 	- var